 The percentage of the number of individual shareholders is 66.67 and the percentage of corporate shareholders is 33.33.
 The percentage of the number of local shareholders is 83.33, and the percentage of the number of foreign shareholders is 16.67.

-The Board of Directors comprises seven highly qualified professionals with diverse professional backgrounds ranging from banking, legal and financial advisory services.
+The Board of Directors comprises six highly qualified professionals with diverse professional backgrounds ranging from banking, legal and financial advisory services.

 - Mr. Richard Omwela- Independent Non-Executive Chairman